Ba. Venkatesan: Authors who influences on Ba.Ve's work

 He was influenced by Sujatha, only until get to know about little literary magazines.
 When he started writing Poetry, Ka.
 Naa.
-Subramanyam was influenced on him.
+Subramanyam was an influence on him.

 Writing stories and Acquaintance on World literature almost happened in parallel.

 Though there were impacts of Gabriel García Márquez, Umberto Eco, José Saramago works on his fiction, it was not quiet intense, deep-rooted and long-lasting.

 He has identified his own way of story telling and its voices from the ancient Tamil fictions, such as "Madhanakamarajan", "Vikkiramaadhiththan", "Bagavatham" – Bhagavata Purana, "Baaratham" – Mahabharata, "Kadhaikkadal".
 He used to lost himself in One Thousand and One Nights.
 He has created the own view on story telling from some more texts as well.
 Like, The Bridge on the Drina, The House of the Sleeping Beauties, Dona Flor and Her Two Husbands (novel), The Master and Margarita, The Idiot ,'Moga mul', 'Avadhoodhar', 'Oru kudumbam sidhaigiradhu' – Gruhabhanga, 'Oru kadalora Giraamaththin kadhai', 'Puliyamaraththin Kadhai', 'Kullan' – The Dwarf (Lagerkvist novel).

 However, even now, he is mesmerizing and fascinating by the works of Milan Kundera.

 He told in one of his interviews, "I hope that, One who observe my stories with great focus can identify the subtlety of Milan Kundera's stories in it."